Un Cuarto de Siglo

 Un Cuarto de Siglo (A Quarter of Century) (1995) is the twelfth album and third live album by Mexican rock and blues band El Tri.

-It records a concert held on the 25th anniversary of the bound's formation under their original name "Three Souls in My Mind".
+It records a concert held on 12 October 1993 in Mexico City for the 25th anniversary of the bound's formation under their original name "Three Souls in My Mind".
 In the booklet Alex Lora thanks its followers as follows: